 Waste generators must complete a Radioactive Waste Profile Record for every waste stream shipped to EnergySolutions.
 To complete this form, the generator should use process knowledge along with analytical laboratory results.
-The form contains the following sections.
+The waste profiling information is now able to be completed via the online Customer Portal.
+Generators should use the Customer Portal to submit this information.
+The form contains the following information.

-- Generator and Waste Stream Information These sections request generator contact information and general overview of the type of waste material, physical characteristics, transportation and package modes, identification of specific radionucildes, and the average and range of radionuclide concentrations. - Chemical and Hazardous Waste Characteristics (LLRW or MW) The generator selects the applicable attachment for describing the chemical properties for either LLRW or Mixed Waste.
+- Generator and Waste Stream Information These sections request generator contact information and general overview of the type of waste material, physical characteristics, transportation and package modes, identification of specific radionuclides, and the average and range of radionuclide concentrations. - Chemical and Hazardous Waste Characteristics (LLRW or MW) The generator selects the applicable attachment for describing the chemical properties for either LLRW or Mixed Waste.
 These attachments request the chemical information to evaluate the waste relative to RCRA regulations.
-Only one of these attachments is required to be signed and submitted to EnergySolutions with the Waste Profile. - SNM Exemption Certification - This form requests the radiological information to evaluate waste containing SNM with respect to the SNM Exemption issued by the NRC and incorporated into EnergySolutions' license.
-Condition 3 of the SNM Exemption Certification form requests specific information to be included with the narrative of the Waste Profile. - PCB Waste Certification
+Only one of these attachments is required to be signed and submitted to EnergySolutions with the Waste Profile. - SNM Exemption Certification

+This form requests the radiological information to evaluate waste containing SNM with respect to the SNM Exemption issued by the NRC and incorporated into EnergySolutions' license.
+Condition 3 of the SNM Exemption Certification form requests specific information to be included with the narrative of the Waste Profile.

+PCB Waste Certification